10 Things Only Gymnasts' Moms Understand

 Breathing isn't allowed when your child is on the balance beam.

 I never realized how anxious I could be until I saw my daughter compete for the first time.
-As her skills have progressed, and her level become more difficult, my anxiety has got worse.
+As her skills have progressed, and her level becomes more difficult, my anxiety has got worse.
 I used to watch with hopeful anxiety that she would be able to control her front hip circle on the uneven bars.
 Now, I hold my breath with one eye closed and a hand in front of my face while she is on the beam.
 I like to think that it will get better someday, but I don't believe that it will.
 I’ve seen pictures of Olympians’ parents, and I recognize those faces.
 They're hopeful they will nail it and ready for a train wreck, too.

 9. My Car Is My Gymnast’s Home Away From Home